namanxajmera/mcp-reddit/docs/worklog.md

 - **ONLY append new entries to the TOP** - never edit or delete older entries
 - **Run `date -u +"%Y-%m-%d %H:%M:%S UTC"` to get the timestamp** - do NOT guess

+## 2025-12-28 08:35:47 UTC

+**Activity**: Improved hooks and CLAUDE.md
+**What**: Made stop hook smarter, updated CLAUDE.md with project-specific info **Details**:

+- Updated `stop_worklog_check.py` to check for actual uncommitted file changes (git status) instead of time-based staleness
+- Filters out worklog.md and .claude/ from change detection
+- Only prompts if real work done AND not documented in last 5 min
+- Rewrote CLAUDE.md with proper project overview, Python dev commands, architecture docs
+- Installed prettier globally for JSON/MD formatting in hooks

+---

+## 2025-12-28 08:29:57 UTC

+**Activity**: Fixed lint and type issues
+**What**: Resolved all ruff and mypy errors **Details**:

+- Removed unused `Path` import in scraper.py
+- Changed Tool annotations from dict to `ToolAnnotations()` class (mypy)
+- Added type hint `dict[str, list[Any]]` for `results` variable
+- Installed `types-aiofiles` and `pandas-stubs` for mypy
+- Installed `ruff` and `prettier` globally for hooks to work

+---

 ## 2025-12-28 08:19:07 UTC

 **Activity**: Published to PyPI